harvardinformatics/snakemake-workshop/develop/develop.md

 Therfore, in order to work with individual files, we will need to use a loop to iterate over the list of input files.
 If you look at the `04_aggregate.sh` script, you will see that it already has the for loop written.
 Now we need to figure out where to put the `{input}`.

+To recap:

+* One-to-one rules (like combine_counts) use wildcards to process one set of files per sample.
+* Many-to-one rules (like aggregate) use an explicit input list (from expand()), combining all files in a single rule execution.

 >**Exercise**: Complete the `rule aggregate` and adapt the shell command.
 Save this has `dev-05.smk`

 ```python